-Our teeth and jaws allow us to soften solid foods by chewing them and also to take a bite out of harder foods like apples and then cut them down to size in our mouths.
-To help the teeth do this, the interaction between the bones of the jaw and the chewing muscles are important too.
+Our teeth and jaws allow us to soften solid foods by chewing them, and also to take a bite out of harder foods like apples and then cut them down to size in our mouths.
+To help the teeth do this, the interactions between the bones of the jaw and the chewing muscles are important too.

 The structure of our set of teeth